 Based on your test results and health history, you need to design your ideal diet.
 In my Candida MasterClass, we spend 2 modules discussing this.
 It’s that important, and it differs for everyone.
 Forget the nonsense you’ve heard about avoiding every molecule of naturally occurring sugar in your food.
 The traditional candida diet has you avoid all fruits and starchy vegetables (like carrots, for example) and sugars, yet it still allows gluten free grains and quinoa.
 How is that logical?
 Grains break down into sugars.
 And grains can be very hard on an inflamed gut.

 You can read my guidelines for my recommended candida diet here.
 You’ll need to avoid and introduce certain foods to help your gut heal.
 In short, I recommend you avoid the following:

-- grains (rice, quinoa, gluten grains, millet, etc)
+- grains (rice, quinoa, gluten grains, millet, etc) in most cases

 - added sugar (including honey and natural sugars that are added to foods and baked goods)

 - you may also need to avoid legumes and polysaccharide starches like potatoes and sweet potatoes.

 And focus on the following:

 - vegetables of all types (avoiding any you may not digest well.
 Some people with gut issues have trouble with higher FODMAP veggies and cruciferous, for example)

 - plenty of good fats like coconut oil, olive oil, avocado

 - lower sugar fruits like berries, green apple